terminatorul/ProjectConfig/README.md

 # ProjectConfig plugin for Vim

-Allows you to load a Vim script when entering a project tree or every time a buffer from that file is opened.
+Allows you to load a Vim script when entering a project tree or every time you edit a file from that tree.

+It is similar to other "project settings" addons, but infers the project directory from local `.vimrc` settings, not by scanning every path component up to the file system root, every time you edit a new file.

 ## Installation